EVerest/EVerest/docs/general/02_quick_start_guide.rst

 .. code-block:: bash

-  cd ~/checkout/everest-workspace/everest-core
-  mkdir build
-  cd build
-  cmake ..
-  make install
+  cd {EVerest Workspace Directory}/everest-core mkdir build cd build cmake .. make install

 edm helped you to keep it that simple.
 Let's now dive into simulating our current workspace.

-If you get an error during the build process stating that ev-cli is installed in an old version, go to your everest-workspace directory and call *edm --git-pull*.
+If you get an error during the build process stating that ev-cli is installed in an old version, go to your everest workspace directory and call *edm --git-pull*.
 This will update the EVerest repositories.
 After that, repeat building ev-cli and you should be good to go again.

 ******************
 Simulating EVerest